 Follow these email etiquette tips in order to write more effective email.

-While Milennials typically prefer texting, the improvised, back-and-forth pattern we expect of texting conversations differs greatly from the pre-planned, more self-contained messages most office workers expect when exchanging emails with professional contacts.
+While Milennials typically prefer texting, the improvised, back-and-forth pattern we expect of texting conversations differs greatly from the pre-planned, more self-contained messages most professionals expect in the workplace.

-The parties in a text message conversation expect multiple rapid exchanges, asking for clarification and providing corrections on the fly.
-Generally, you are texting somebody you already know well, about a shared interest, so you don’t need to provide much context, and the subject of the conversation will evolve quickly.
+If you are planning an outing with friends, you expect multiple rapid exchanges asking for clarification and providing corrections on the fly.
+Since you are usually texting somebody you already know well, about a shared interest, you don’t need to provide much context.

-But email is usually the way professional offices get their work done.
-Most professionals who get 20 or 50 or 200 emails a day do not want to engage in a leisurely back-and-forth; they want to clear this item from their inbox, perhaps by delegating it to an assistant or kicking it upstream, and then move on to their next task, without having to ask the sender “What did you mean by X” or “Remind me again why we aren’t doing Y?”
+But most professionals do not want to engage in a leisurely back-and-forth in order to get their work done.
+They want to clear this item from their inbox, perhaps by passing it to an assistant or kicking it upstream, without having to ask the sender “I dunno, what do you think?” or “What did you mean by that emoji?”

 Originally written by Jessica Bauer in 2000; expanded and maintained by Dennis G. Jerz